woensdag 30 april 2025

 "Tom Wallace lived an ordinary life, until a chance event awakened psychic abilities he never knew he possessed.
 Now he's hearing the private thoughts of the people around him-and learning shocking secrets he never wanted to know.
 But as Tom's existence becomes a waking nightmare, even greater jolts are in store as he becomes the unwilling recipient of a compelling message from beyond the grave!"

-This was utterly boring.
-The writing, the story, the characters.
-It was a struggle and I was relieved it was so short (228 pages).
-I don't think I would have been able to finish this one if it were longer.
+Unfortunately, this book was utterly boring.
+The writing, the story, the characters, ... none of it grabbed me.
+It was such a struggle to get through, and I was relieved it was only 228 pages.
+If it had been any longer, I don’t think I would have finished it.

 Happy reading!